abriqqi.com

 He returns from France

-2. What are these pants made from?
+2. What are these pants made of?

 These pants are made of cotton